TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/03_lesson/lesson.md

 	* Talk about any of the common issues that students had with loops and control flow.

 ###Accommodation/Differentiation
+Students that are moving quickly can read additional documentation on the EarSketch website in order to move ahead and expand their skills and understanding.

 [Do Now]: do_now.md
 [Lab]: lab.md